opencog/atomspace/examples/rule-engine/frog/README.md

 relations we need to deduce its color.

 In the following sections will show different ways to solve this problem.
-But before that some modules must be loaded first, the query module for using the pattern matcher, and the rule-engine module for using URE.
+But before that some modules must be loaded, the query module for using the pattern matcher, and the rule-engine module for using URE.

 ```scheme
 (use-modules (opencog query))